THREECOOKINGSISTERS

 Substituting in Recipes

-You can substitute baking powder in place of baking soda (you'll need more baking powder and it may affect the taste), but you can't use baking soda when a recipe calls for baking powder.
+You can substitute baking powder in place of baking soda (you'll need more baking powder and it may affect the taste), but don't use baking soda (alone) when a recipe calls for baking powder.
+If your recipe allows it, sneak in a little vinegar or lemon juice so the Baking soda can work it's magic (think Red Velvet cake -- now you know why it calls for vinegar).
 Baking soda by itself lacks the acidity to make a cake rise.
 However, you can make your own baking powder if you have baking soda and cream of tartar.
 Simply mix two parts cream of tartar with one part baking soda.

 Home Page